RajvanshMalhotra/rizzler/README.md

 future plans:
 Making my own dataset with dialogues and well you gotta look out for this one suprises coming soon or so if time allows 😎💗.

+🐝 Legend says this project launched and  got someone 2 Bumble matches.
+Coincidence?
+Please.
+We don't do basic here. 😌